mnunes/introbigdata/content/home/projeto.md

 ### Datas Importantes

-* XX/XX/2021: sorteio da ordem de apresentação oral dos trabalhos e entrega do pré-projeto, onde vão constar
+* 24/02/2021: entrega do pré-projeto final.
+No pré-projeto vão constar as seguintes informações
   * nomes dos membros dos grupos
   * descrição do conjunto de dados a ser analisado
   * as perguntas a serem respondidas no projeto

-* O início das apresentações em sala está marcado para XX/XX/2021
+* As apresentações ocorrerão em 19/04/2021